YassineOABI/YassineOABI/README.md

 # 💫 About Me:
-⚡ Future IT Engineer<br>🔭 I’m currently working on a management system project<br>🌱 I’m currently learning Django
+⚡ IT Engineer<br>🔭 I’m currently working on a management system project<br>🌱 I’m currently learning Django.

 ## 🌐 Socials: